 Continuing on from the build in Chapter 1 way back in 2020, it has since been primed with Tamiya’s rattle can red oxide fine surfacer.
 It's a perfect foundation for German armour, especially if you fancy employing the hairspray technique.

-Once dry I set about carefully agitating the hairspray underneath.
-As most surfaces only received a light coating of the above mixes I could still maintain a decent degree of control over the minor scratches, scuffs and scrapes that I was going to apply.
+Letting the paint cure for an hour I set about carefully agitating the hairspray underneath with H20 and my selection of chipping tools.
+As most surfaces only received a light coating of the above mixes of paint I could still maintain a decent degree of control over the minor scratches, scuffs and scrapes that I applied.

-Various components of the model such as outer hatch plates and fixings were brush painted with Vallejo Acrylic Buff, yellow and sand mixes to give some tonal variation to raised detail.
+Various raised detail components of the model such as outer hatch plates, handles, rivetsc and fixings, were brush painted with Vallejo Acrylic mixes of buff, yellow, and sand colours, to give some tonal variation to the surface detail.

 Once fully assembled I cleaned the tracks carefully with a toothbrush and soapy